HildoBijl/simulator/src/pages/simulations/README.md

 ## Supporting files

 First there are various supporting files that provide useful functionalities, both for editing and running simulations.

-- [settings](./settings.js) has general simulation settings.
-This includes both functionality settings (like default values) as well as style settings.
-- [util](./util.js) has general utility functions for simulations.
-Think of initializing functions of variables.
-- [scripts](./scripts.js) has all functionalities for running user-provided scripts.
-- [validation](./validation.js) has scripts that check if parts of a simulation are set up properly.
-Think of checking whether an update script has no programming errors.
+For this, see the [util folder](./util).

 ## Rendering